+Daily maintenance

-Daily maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine.
-On chain saws without a catalytic converter, check the cooling system weekly.
-Check the brake band on the chain brake for wear.
-Replace when less than 0.6 mm (0,024 inch) remains at the most worn point.
-Check that the components of the throttle control work safely.
-(Throttle lock and throttle control.)
-Check the starter, starter cord and return spring.
-Check the clutch centre, clutch drum and clutch spring for wear.
-Clean the chain brake and check that it operates safely.
-Make sure that the chain catcher is undamaged, and replace it if necessary.
-Check that the vibration damping elements are not damaged.
-Clean the spark plug.
-Check that the electrode gap is 0.5 mm.
-The bar should be turned daily for more even wear.
+- 1 Check that the components of the throttle control work safely.
+(Throttle lock and throttle control.) - 2 Clean the chain brake and check that it operates safely.
+Make sure that the chain catcher is undamaged, and replace it if necessary. - 3 Clean the air filter.
+Replace if necessary. - 4 The bar should be turned daily for more even wear.
 Check the lubrication hole in the bar, to be sure it is not clogged.
 Clean the bar groove.
-If the bar has a sprocket tip, this should be lubricated.
-Lubricate the clutch drum bearing.
-Clean the outside of the carburettor.
-Check that the bar and chain are getting sufficient oil.
-File off any burrs from the edges of the bar.
-Check the fuel filter and the fuel hose.
-Replace if necessary.
-Check the saw chain with regard to visible cracks in the rivets and links, whether the saw chain is stiff or whether the rivets and links are abnormally worn.
-Replace if necessary.
-Clean or replace the spark arrestor mesh on the muffler.
-Empty the fuel tank and clean the inside.
-Sharpen the chain and check its tension and condition.
-Check the drive sprocket for excessive wear and replace if necessary.
-Clean the carburettor compartment.
-Empty the oil tank and clean the inside.
-Clean the starter units air intake.
-Clean the air filter.
-Replace if necessary.
-Check all cables and connections.
-Check that nuts and screws are tight.
-Check that the stop switch works correctly.
-Check that there are no fuel leaks from the engine, tank or fuel lines.
-On chain saws with a catalytic converter, check the cooling system daily.
+If the bar has a sprocket tip, this should be lubricated. - 5 Check that the bar and chain are getting sufficient oil. - 6 Sharpen the chain and check its tension and condition.
+Check the drive sprocket for excessive wear and replace if necessary. - 7 Clean the air intake on the starter.
+Check the starter and starter cord. - 8 Check that nuts and screws are tight. - 9 Test the stop switch to ensure that it works.